 In the opposite scenario, when the $\gamma/\lambda$ ratio is large and temperature is high, the entanglement dynamics are highly oscillating.
 In this case, the environment is Markovian, but such a small interaction with the bath creates decoherence-free environment for the system leading to the delocalization.
 Furthermore, we observe that at long times the entanglement grows with increasing $\gamma/\lambda$.

-In the low-temperature limit, the dynamics are much richer and more sensitive to the $\gamma/\lambda$ ratio.
+In the low-temperature limit, the dynamics is much richer and more sensitive to the $\gamma/\lambda$ ratio.
 In such cases, decoherence effects are weaker, and the global entanglement oscillates notably for up to 2 ps for small reorganization energies.
 This can be understood by taking into account that the system at 2 ps may not be in equilibrium with the environment yet.
 Coherent oscillations of the populations are present in the FMO complex, indicating a significant delocalization of the exciton and fast transfer between the sites.
-When the ratio $\gamma/\lambda$ is small and temperatures are low, the non-Markovian effects become notable in the entanglement dynamics.
+When the ratio $\gamma/\lambda$ is small and temperature is low, the non-Markovian effects become notable in the entanglement dynamics.
 For some cases, entanglement shows an increase after a few oscillations, as expected from non-Markovian dynamics.
-However, it typically monotonically decreases after oscillating at early times.
+However, after oscillating at early times it typically monotonically decreases.

 Moreover, in all cases the entanglement initially rapidly increases.
 At the early stages of the dynamics the exciton is mainly delocalized over sites 1 and 2 due to the relatively strong coupling between these sites.
-As time progresses the exciton hops to other sites, and due to the incoherent transport, entanglement decreases.
+As time progresses the other sites become populated, and due to the incoherent transport, entanglement decreases.
 Nevertheless, as we clearly show the entanglement could still persist or possibly even intensify.

 To summarize, at high temperatures, $\gamma/\lambda$ controls global entanglement and its residual value.
 In contrast, in the low-temperature regime, small decoherence enables stronger entanglement, which oscillates and is only weakly damped.